Our free membership, business.com+, takes the pain out of choosing new business services.

 Paper vs. Electronic Medical Records

-Most medical practices have switched to electronic recordkeeping but there's still a place for paper.
+Although most medical practices have transitioned to electronic record-keeping, there's still a place for paper records.

 author image